ali-gstraveller/rtk-and-redux-practice/README.md

-blog version posts only with plain redux and rtk
+blog version posts , post and comments  with plain redux and rtk